3 Great Positive Thinking Techniques

 Steps to Practice Visualization:

-The more specific and detailed your goals are, the more effective your visualization practice will be.
+You have to be very specific and detailed about your goals to be more effective in your visualization practice.

-The more you practice visualization, the more natural it will become, and the greater its impact on your mindset and actions.
+The more you visualize, the more second nature it will become and the greater influence it can have on your mind and behaviour.

-As you visualize your desired outcome, repeat affirmations that align with your goals, such as “I am capable of achieving my goals,” “I am confident and successful,” or “I attract positivity and success into my life.”
+While you envision what you want, repeat affirmations related to your goals: “I can achieve my goals,” “I am confident and successful,” or “I will attract good things and success in my life.”

 3. Positive Self-Talk: Rewriting Your Inner Dialogue